 We will have a final morning on Waigeo, where we will search for more of the species mentioned above, maybe again enjoying the otherworldly Wilson’s Bird-of-paradise.
 We will then take the afternoon ferry back to Sorong, where we will enjoy a farewell dinner, a good rest, and the difficult task of deciding on a ‘bird of the trip’.

 Day 12.
 Departure

 Time at leisure and departure from Sorong.

-Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads or birding sites, and the discretion of the guides and other factors.
+Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually only slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, weather, roads, birding sites, the discretion of the local guides, or other factors.

 Andy is a superb guide with a wonderful knowledge of birds and where to find them.
 He is enthusiastic and keen, great company and a real pleasure to bird with.
 Our Australian trip was very successful in terms of sightings and also really enjoyable.
 Andy played a big part in that with his superb organisation, excellent birding skills, easy-going nature and positive attitude.
 I would happily join Andy on a birding trip again and hope to be able to do so later this year!